-In areas where clay will remain in place, the exposed subgrade should be moisture conditioned.
+In areas where the clay subgrade will remain in place, the exposed subgrade should be moisture conditioned.
 This should be done after completion of the proofrolling operations and just prior to flexible base placement.
-Moisture conditioning is done by scarifying to a minimum depth of 6 in. and recompacting to a minimum of 95 percent of the maximum density determined from the Texas Department of Transportation Compaction Test (TxDOT, Tex-114-E).
+Moisture conditioning is done by scarifying to a minimum depth of 8 in. and recompacting to a minimum of 95 percent of the maximum density determined from the Texas Department of Transportation Compaction Test (TxDOT, Tex-114-E).
 The moisture content of the subgrade should be maintained within the range of optimum moisture content to 3 percentage points above optimum until permanently covered.

-Upon completion of fill grading using the on-site clays, the final 6 in. of fill should be lime treated (see Treatment of Subgrade).
-If fill grading is not planned, then lime treatment of the stripped clay subgrade should be performed in conjunction with the scarifying, moisture conditioning, and recompaction described previously.
+If subgrade treatment is utilized, upon completion of fill grading using the clay subgrade, the final 6 in. of fill should be treated in accordance with the Treatment of Subgrade section of this report.
+If fill grading is not planned, then treatment of the stripped clay subgrade (see Treatment of Subgrade section) should be performed in conjunction with the scarifying, moisture conditioning, and recompaction described previously.